junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — Placed on the Union Calendar, Calendar No. 252.
 - 2025-09-15 — Reported by the Committee on Homeland Security.
 H. Rept.
 119-296.
 - 2025-09-15 — Reported by the Committee on Homeland Security.
 H. Rept.
 119-296.
+- 2025-11-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-11-19 — Considered as unfinished business. (consideration: CR H4807-4808)
+- 2025-11-19 — Considered under suspension of the rules. (consideration: CR H4789-4790)
+- 2025-11-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4058.
+- 2025-11-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-11-19 — Mr. Guest moved to suspend the rules and pass the bill.
+- 2025-11-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 380 - 45 (Roll no. 300). (text: CR H4789)
+- 2025-11-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 380 - 45 (Roll no. 300). (text: CR H4789)